jmwang0117/hugo-academic/content/home/experience.md

     date_end: '2021-04-01'
     description: |2-
         Responsibilities include:

-        * Assist data analysts to use SQL to extract key indicators from the sales data of each store, and form a data board to support each team in making corresponding business           decisions.
+        * Assist data analysts to use SQL to extract key indicators from the sales data of each store, and form a data board.
         * Use Python to perform data visualization analysis on different types of goods in each store, and write data reports.
-        * Participate in qualitative and quantitative analysis of important indicators in daily sales, and explore commercial realization opportunities in products and sales                 strategies.

   - title: Java Development Intern
     company: Hengsheng Electronic Technology Co., Ltd.